Drinking water quality in the United States: Lead

 In 2021, President Joe Biden's federal $2.3 trillion American Jobs Plan proposed spending $45 billion on lead pipe removal, which is the estimated cost of removing all remaining lead pipes nationwide.
-Bipartisan negotiations reduced this to $15 billion in the Infrastructure Investment and Jobs Act, which contained only $550 billion in new spending. $11 billion in the bill allocated generally to drinking water infrastructure could also be spent on led pipe removal.
+Bipartisan negotiations reduced this to $15 billion in the Infrastructure Investment and Jobs Act, which contained only $550 billion in new spending. $11 billion in the bill allocated generally to drinking water infrastructure could also be spent on lead pipe removal.

 Chromium

 EPA published standards in 1991 to ensure that total chromium is limited to 0.1 milligrams per liter or 100 parts per billion in drinking water.
 It is an odorless and tasteless metal that can be naturally occurring in rocks, plants, soil and volcanic dust, and animals.
 It can also be introduced to the environment through man made processes such erosion of natural chromium deposits, leakage, poor storage, or inadequate industrial waste disposal practices.
 In large doses human consumption or exposure can lead to adverse health effects including cancer, eye, stomach, and respiratory tract issues.
 An example of this chemical causing adverse health issues is through a well-known hexavalent chromium (chromium 6) pollution event in Hinkley, California.
 Groundwater contamination in Hinkley was caused by water containing hexavalent chromium being dumped on the ground by Pacific Gas and Electric (PG&E) from 1952 to 1966.
 PG&E used this chemical to deter corrosion in their cooling towers.
 The use of this chemical in cooling towers lead to a wastewater leakage into unlined ponds at their cooling tower sites.
 This, in turn, turned into groundwater contamination which adversely affected the town of Hinkley.
 The contamination resulted in a $333 million settlement in 1996.
 The clean-up process is ongoing as of 2022, with monthly monitoring reports submitted by PG&E. This case has led to California being the only state in the US to adopt an MCL of 10 ppb specifically for hexavalent chromium instead of relying on an overall total chromium count.